Transit to Antarctica in Drake Passage, Southern Ocean

 Jack deploying HS-6 instrument to measure light backscattering in Andvord Bay, Western Antarctic Peninsula on board of Research Vessel Icebreaker Nathaniel B. Palmer

-Landing in Neko Harbor to set up weather station and collect benthic algal mats
+Landing at Neko Harbor to set up weather station and collect benthic algal mats

 Gentoo penguins in Neko Harbor